Back to Rock Island

 I sat and watched the fiddler crabs.
 There were dozens of their tiny sand volcanoes, hastily dug fortresses.
 They emerged from their holes, scurried about, and then quickly retreated to their safe, underground sandcastles.
 Sometimes, while on the surface, they spotted one of their neighbors, nervous and tentative.
 They eyed each other before deciding on solitude, retreating alone, again and again, to the sand.
 I envied their refuge as a white bus pulled up with “Sandals Scandals” emblazoned under windows where large sun hats shaded red faces staring blankly.
 “Jammin’” roared from the speakers, and attentive workers handed cups of bright red rum punch to the now smiling tourists holding their sun hats to keep the mango tree churning sea breeze from stealing them.
 Some of the pale people and some of the red ones stopped to look at the wood carvings for sale, offered by a toothless Rastafari who sat peacefully in the shade of a knowing tropical almond tree.

-I couldn’t lie about anything with her and neither could she with me, sitting in front of silver cream waves that distanced us from the tourist party, a noisy shallowness dissipating in the salt spray.
-We walked up the beach and found a large, flat rock to sit amongst cacti, palms and coral.
+I couldn’t lie about anything with her and slowly neither could she with me, sitting in front of silver cream waves that distanced us from the tourists and their noisy shallowness dissipating in the salt spray.
+We walked up the beach and found a large, flat limestone rock to sit amongst cacti, palms and coral.
 She told me her story, and I told her mine.
 We laughed at finding out about all the times our paths crossed since that first time in Paris, and we laughed about that, too, although it was harder for Elaine to laugh.
 It felt like I had seen her, even known her, long before, maybe always.

 It was different talking with her; it felt real.
 But from the beginning we were headed away from each other.
 I sensed she was moving away from the person I first imagined her to be.
 Elaine was moving from the person who had lost control in a way, or became terrified of losing control, in Paris three years ago, to someone who wanted to be in control, to anticipate and avoid missteps and mess, as if she could stop her world and the world around her from falling apart, again and again.
 She was regretful; she viewed her travel/writing time as sordid and wasted.
 For her, barely in her thirties, it was time to “grow up.”
 She liked to say “you have to…” when explaining what she might do next, when all the while she was rationalizing giving up and embracing an illusion of safety.
 “You have to be an adult, you know, get married, maybe have kids, buy a house, you know, those things you have to do.”
 I couldn’t challenge that, and she seemed to want me to affirm her thinking with all those “you know’s,” and I couldn’t do that either.
 Perhaps I was a reluctant cynic, or perhaps I hoped she might change her mind.
 I knew she was in retreat, and I also sensed that what she sought, a retreat or not, was horribly fragile and illusory.
 But I never thought it would end as badly as it did.